 WELCOME TO VANCOUVER MINI MAKER FAIRE!

 2015 saw us celebrating our 5th Vancouver Mini Maker Faire.
-Each year the number of exhibitors and presenters increases, and this year’s Makers List included some wonderful new Makers joining us, along with many returning Makers bringing new projects.
+Each year the number of exhibitors and presenters increases, and the 2015 Makers List included some wonderful new Makers joining us, along with many returning Makers bringing new projects.
 Our Presentation Series spanned topics as diverse as 3D Printing, using Minecraft in education, copyright law, and the making of the “Star Wars Epic Yarns” series of books.
-This year’s Workshop Series offered attendees of all ages the opportunity to learn, among other things, the secrets of illuminated letters, how to make a mold for resin casting, and how to create natural dyes from local plants.
+The 2015 Workshop Series offered attendees of all ages the opportunity to learn, among other things, the secrets of illuminated letters, how to make a mold for resin casting, and how to create natural dyes from local plants.

-We’re already hard at work planning the 2016 event!
-If you’d like to be a 2016 VMMF Maker, please sign up here to receive an email notification when our exhibitor applications open January.
+We’re hard at work planning the 2016 event!
+If you’d like to be a 2016 VMMF Maker, please sign up here to receive an email notification when our exhibitor applications open on February 1st.
 If you’d like to volunteer at the show, please fill in this very short form.

 What makes a Maker?